MircoWerner/VkLBVH/README.md

     float aabbMaxZ;
 };

-// only used on the GPU side during construction; it is necessary to allocate the (empty) buffer struct MortonCodeElement {
+// only used on the GPU side during construction; it is necessary to allocate the (empty) buffer on the GPU struct MortonCodeElement {
     uint32_t mortonCode; // key for sorting
     uint32_t elementIdx; // pointer into element buffer };

-// only used on the GPU side during construction; it is necessary to allocate the (empty) buffer struct LBVHConstructionInfo {
+// only used on the GPU side during construction; it is necessary to allocate the (empty) buffer on the GPU struct LBVHConstructionInfo {
     uint32_t parent;         // pointer to the parent int32_t visitationCount; // number of threads that arrived };
 ```

+<a name="model--loading"></a>
 ### Model Loading
 Load some model containing `NUM_ELEMENTS` primitives.
 The LBVH will contain `NUM_LBVH_ELEMENTS = NUM_ELEMENTS + NUM_ELEMENTS - 1;` nodes after building.
 Define a vector/array containing `Element` structs for all primitives.
 This vector/array will be uploaded to the input (element) buffer for building.

+<a name="shaders--compute-pass"></a>
 ### Shaders / Compute Pass
 Copy the following shaders to your project:
 ```